 This section applies only to SIO pins.
 SIO pins by default support the standard CMOS and LVTTL input levels but also support a differential mode with programmable levels.
 SIO pins are grouped into pairs.
-Each pair shares a reference generator block which, is used to set the digital input buffer reference level for interface to external signals that differ in voltage from VDDIO.
+Each pair shares a reference generator block which, is used to set the digital input buffer reference level for interface to external signals that differ in voltage from V{DDIO}.
 The reference sets the pins voltage threshold for a high logic level (see Figure 6-11).
 Available input thresholds are:

-- 0.5 × VDDIO
+- 0.5 × V{DDIO}

-- 0.4 × VDDIO
+- $\blacksquare 0.4 \times V{DDIO}$

-- 0.5 × VRFF
+- 0.5 × V{RFF}

-- VRFF
+- V{REF}

-Typically the voltage DAC (VDAC) generates the $V{REF}$ reference.
-The DAC on page 48 has more details on VDAC use and reference routing to the SIO pins.
+Typically a voltage DAC (VDAC) generates the V{REF} reference.
+"DAC" section on page 51 has more details on VDAC use and reference routing to the SIO pins.